 - Evidence of Learning: Tasks or assessments where feedback is provided to the student and considered evidence of a student's level of proficiency on a given standard or skill.
-This may include, but is not limited to formative tasks that provide insights on areas for growth as well as summative tests, projects and/or performances.
-In this course, specific examples include: Unit exams and labs. - Practice: Tasks that are connected to course standards and learning targets that promote the development of skills and/or knowledge that will be assessed, but where feedback is not provided.
-This may include, but is not limited to daily readings, note taking, practice exercises and tasks essential to the learning process.
-In this course, specific examples include: Practice programs, readings, quizzes.
+This may include, but is not limited to formative tasks that provide insights on areas for growth as well as summative tests, projects and/or performances. - Practice: Tasks that are connected to course standards and learning targets that promote the development of skills and/or knowledge that will be assessed, but where feedback is not provided.
+This may include, but is not limited to daily readings, note taking, practice exercises and tasks essential to the learning process. - In this course specifically, Practice =10%, Tests (Evidence) =60%, and Quizzes (Evidence) =30% - Math Support: Students who do not demonstrate mastery of the essential learning standards on the test at the end of each unit of study will be assigned to Math Support if the practice and participation requirements are met.
+The classroom teacher will initiate this mandatory schedule change.
+Math Support is an intervention that will occur daily in the first half of the student's lunch period.
+They will work with two math teachers to address any misconceptions of the essential learning standards.
+Once they demonstrate mastery, they will be exited from this support with an updated Test score of 70%.
+If this support is necessary, parents and students will receive notification of the schedule change from the Math Department Chair.